-The term “athlete’s foot” can be very misleading.
-You don’t have to be an athlete to suffer from this condition.
+The term “athlete’s foot” can be very misleading because you don’t have to be an athlete to suffer from this condition.
 Athlete’s foot (tinea pedis) is a common contagious fungal infection affecting the skin and nails of the feet, which cause itching and irritation.

 You are at an increased risk of athlete’s foot if you’re: